Caounee/skleptest/README.md

 ## :sparkles: Conclusion

-#### Evaluation:

-* The <b> homepage </b> is easy to use and friendly for users.
-However, there are some problems that affect the overall rating of the application.
-Some issues make it harder to shop, and the lack of product pictures means we don't know what the product looks like, so we won't buy it.
-Some links don't work.
-* Not all <b> menu </b> tabs have the right stuff on the page.
-When you go through the menu, you can see mistakes that are easy to notice.
-* There are problems with managing products in the <b> shopping cart </b>.
-The checkout page is confusing for the user

 #### Tested application elements:

 *	<b> homepage </b> - usability, functionality, overall appearance assessment, links, footer, display of products on the website